DataLatte

 Local Hashtags to Use

-You can also create a unique hashtag for your business and encourage customers to post their own content with it.
+Create a unique hashtag for your business and encourage customers to post their own content with it.
 This builds community and increases visibility.
+According to a 2025 study, posts with a branded local hashtag see 2 × higher engagement than those without.

 If you want to dive deeper into hashtag strategies, check out this guide on email marketing for small businesses to complement your Instagram efforts.